-- Administrators: Kerri Rodriguez (Principal), Maria Mongeotti (Assistant Principal), Jennifer DeSousa (Assistant Principal), Arley Blanco (Assistant Principal), Anglea Nunez (Assistant Principal) and Christopher Plantada (Assistant Principal) will provide support and ensure all resources will be allocated appropriately, ensure proper implementation of interventions, provide professional development, observe and assess school staff and communicate with stakeholders plans and activities regarding RTI. - AP/Reading Coach: Mrs. Jennifer M. DeSousa monitors and communicates data gathered from district assessments, FAIR, DIBELS, and school based assessments.
+• Administrators: : Kerri Rodriguez (Principal), Maria Mongeotti (Assistant Principal), Arley Blanco (Assistant Principal), Jennifer DeSousa (Assistant Principal), Angela Nunez (Assistant Principal), and Christopher Plantada (Assistant Principal) will provide support and ensure all resources will be allocated appropriately, ensure proper implementation of interventions, provide professional development, observe and assess school staff and communicate with stakeholders plans and activities regarding RTI.

+• AP/Reading Coach: Mrs. Jennifer M. DeSousa - monitors and communicates data gathered from district assessments, FAIR, iReady, and school based assessments.
 Oversee and coordinate all the intervention programs.
-Provides support in guiding classroom instruction, assists with analyzing data, and identifies appropriate evidence-based intervention strategies. - Select General Education Teachers: Ms. Aundreia Green (6-8th grade Intensive Reading Teacher)-Provide information about core instruction, participate in student data collection, deliver instruction/intervention, and collaborates with other staff to implement curriculum and intervention when needed.
-(Primary and Intermediate) will provide feedback regarding core instruction, collect data, identify strengths and weaknesses in student achievement and provide appropriate interventions. - SPED Teachers: Elizabeth Aguiar (SPED)- Participate in student data collection and collaborates with regular education teachers while providing additional support through regular consultations.
+Provides support in guiding classroom instruction, assists with analyzing data, and identifies appropriate evidence-based intervention strategies.

+• Select General Education Teachers: Ms. Montoto (Fifth Grade Reading/Language Arts Teacher) Provide information about core instruction, participate in student data collection, deliver instruction/ intervention, collaborates with other staff to implement curriculum and intervention when needed.
+SPED Teachers: Elizabeth Aguiar (K - 12th SPED/Inclusion)- Participate in student data collection and collaborates with regular education teachers while providing additional support through regular consultations.

 Describe the process through which school leadership identifies and aligns all available resources (e.g., personnel, instructional, curricular) in order to meet the needs of all students and maximize desired student outcomes.
 Include the methodology for coordinating and supplementing federal, state and local funds, services and programs.
-Provide the person(s) responsible, frequency of meetings, how an inventory of resources is maintained and any problem-solving activities used to determine how to apply resources for the highest impact
+Provide the person(s)

+responsible, frequency of meetings, how an inventory of resources is maintained and any problem-solving activities used to determine how to apply resources for the highest impact

-The teachers selected for the MTSS team gathered and analyzed a variety of data by grade level in order to determine effectiveness of the strategies being implemented in the classrooms.
-Then the complete MTSS team collaborated in order to modify the strategies/resources necessary as identified in the End of Year School Improvement Plan Reviews from all departments.
+The teachers selected for the MTSS/RTI team gathered and analyzed a variety of data by grade level in order to determine effectiveness of the strategies being implemented in the classrooms.
+Then the complete MTSS/RTI team collaborated in order to modify the strategies/resources necessary as identified in the End of Year School Improvement Plan Reviews from all departments.
 The new goals and action plans were then added to the 2015-2016 School Improvement Plan.
 Title I, Part A

-Somerset Academy Silver Palms provides services to ensure students, both elementary and secondary, requiring additional remediation are assisted through before school and after school tutoring, pull out and push in intervention.
+Somerset Academy at Silver Palms provides services to ensure students, both elementary and secondary, requiring additional remediation are assisted through before school and after school tutoring, pull out tutoring using Voyager and before and after school FCAT Tutoring.
 The Reading Coach will develop, lead and evaluate the reading program; model instructional lessons, and conduct data chats with teachers.
 Other components that are integrated into the school wide program include an extensive Parental Program where parents are required to volunteer 30 hours per year at the school, Title I Chess program, as well as special support services to special needs populations.
 Title I, Part C- Migrant